 New nodes can be installed without a boot disk using PXE (Pre-Execution Environment).
 Note that in order to be able to take advantage of this option the network card of the node has to support PXE.
 The installation is done with pxelinux an implementation of the PXE specification for Linux.
-The first step is to put the pxelinux loader (provided by the package syslinux, already installed with installpackages-ngserver73) in the /tftpboot directory:
+The first step is to put the pxelinux loader in the /tftpboot directory:

-'''

-$ cp /usr/lib/syslinux/pxelinux.0 /tftpboot/
+\$ cp /usr/lib/syslinux/pxelinux.0 /tftpboot/

-'''